Kalariyafenil7/Python_Data_Project/README.md

 ![Optimal skills scatter](2_Project/Images/q4_optimal_skills.png)

 ### Insight
-- No skill sits in a clean "high demand AND high pay" corner — the chart splits into two clusters instead: SQL, Python, and Excel dominate demand (38–49% of postings) but sit mid-pack on pay (~$96K–$98K), while Power BI, Tableau, and Spark pay more (~$108K–$111K) but show up in only 12–21% of postings.
+- No skill sits in a clean "high demand and high pay" corner — the chart splits into two clusters instead: SQL, Python, and Excel dominate demand (38–49% of postings) but sit mid-pack on pay (~$96K–$98K), while Power BI, Tableau, and Spark pay more (~$108K–$111K) but show up in only 12–21% of postings.
 Demand and pay are trading off, not stacking, for this role.
 - If forced to pick one "optimal" skill, Excel is the best-supported answer here — it's the only skill combining high demand (~41%) with pay on par with Python and SQL, whereas Tableau and Power BI trade a real chunk of demand for a modest pay bump.
 - Spark is the standout outlier: lowest demand of the group (~12%) but the single highest median salary (~$111K), tied with Power BI.
 That's a real "niche but lucrative" signal — the kind of skill this analysis was actually built to find — but at 12% of postings it's a bet on specialization, not a safe default.
 - The `analyst_tools` category (Excel, Tableau, Power BI) spans the widest pay range of any group here (~$98K to ~$111K) despite all three being "BI tools" — treating that category as one interchangeable skillset would be wrong; which specific tool matters more than the category label.